Public Arts Master Plan Provides for Care and Conservation of Public Art

 Dunedin Fine Art Center Uses Non-Traditional Arts Programming to Generate Students, Revenue and Partnerships

 above: Guest chefs demonstrate culinary techniques to students

 Architect and client Rod Collman, President of sdg Architecture, has played a major role in the design of the Dunedin Fine Art Center’s facilities in Dunedin, Florida since its beginnings in the mid ‘70’s and through several major expansions and renovations.
-My late wife Nancy McIntyre and I were involved with two major expansions during our nineteen-year tenure with the center which has a history of dedicated studio spaces with customized equipment and engineering for a variety of art media: drawing, painting, printmaking, photography, jewelry, ceramics, fiber arts and much more.
+The Center has a history of dedicated studio spaces with customized equipment and engineering for a variety of art media: drawing, painting, printmaking, photography, jewelry, ceramics, fiber arts and much more.
 These programs have all grown out of smaller, grass roots programs.
 Some successful classes that have been offered, such as creative writing, have strayed outside of the strict definition of visual arts.
 The idea for a Food Arts program at the Dunedin Fine Art Center was new and required careful research and study to prove its viability.

 “The Strategic Plan called for non-traditional arts programming to attract new students and revenue,” said Ken Hannon, Vice President and COO.
 “There was concern that ‘food as art’ wasn’t part of our mission.
 However, there were those who thought it was the next great step for the organization, given the ongoing popularity of creative cooking online and on television.
 The University of Tampa reached out to us with their program for helping non-profits to develop programming, add revenues and develop a business plan.”